-The Nonprofit Leadership Initiative, in conjunction with a grant from the Community Foundation for the Fox Valley Region’s Bright Idea Fund, is offering a select group of nonprofits participation in a one year pilot with Network For Good’s Jumpstart program.
-Network for Good will offer fundraising coaching and a software platform to help these nonprofits “jumpstart” their fundraising efforts to allow then to use this technology venue to meet their mission.
-Kick off webinar for the pilot program starts May 31, 2018.
+The Nonprofit Leadership Initiative, in conjunction with a grant from the Community Foundation for the Fox Valley Region’s Bright Idea Fund, offered a select group of 10 nonprofits participation in a one-year pilot with Network for Good’s Jumpstart program.
+Network for Good offered fundraising coaching and a software platform to help these nonprofits “jumpstart” their fundraising efforts to allow then to use this technology venue to meet their mission.
+The program was a great success with an increase in a total of $229,000 in donations and therefore is a continued program within NPLI.

 The 2017-18 Leadership Institute class celebrated its graduation on April 27, 2018.
 Over 50 supporters were present including co-workers, board members and funders, to hear participants tell their story of the transformation they received through this leadership training program.
 We can’t wait to see the great work they will continue to do in support of their agency’s mission!